-Other energy/electricity project
+Other energy/electricity projects

-Currently there are no other energy/electricity projects that are initiated by other government departments except electrification of households by Eskom through INEP.
+Currently the Municipality is trying to implement an energy efficiency project funded by DMRE to retrofit 801 streetlight and mast light fittings.
+Projects that are initiated by other government departments are the electrification of households by Eskom through INEP.